GeorgeHernandez/GeorgeHernandez/Heuristics.md

 - Those you are grateful for or to.
 - Your heroes.
 Do they inspire you to act?
 - Not typically people: Non-life (e.g. rocks), non-sentients (e.g plants), non-humans (e.g. animals, aliens, artifiical life forms), etc.
-- Talk to a variety: age, gender, class, occupation, outlook, etc.
+- Talk to a variety of folks by age, gender, class, occupation, outlook, etc.

 ## 1.4.
 WHEN